 Makes Two dozen enchiladas

-Now you are ready to start assembling the enchiladas.
+6. Now you are ready to start assembling the enchiladas.
 Pour about 1/2 cup of bean/vegetable mixture onto the center of a tortilla.
 Top with 1 tablespoon shredded cheese and roll it up like a burrito.
 Place 12 enchiladas in each pan.
 Top with enchilada sauce and a sprinkle of cheese.
-Bake at 350 degrees long enough to melt the cheese, about 5 minutes.
+Bake, covered with foil, at 350 degrees minutes for 20 minutes.
+Remove foil and bake another 5 minutes to melt the cheese.

 We like to eat our enchiladas with fresh peach salsa.